LeBron James Considered Joining These Two Teams Before Signing With Lakers

 LeBron James made a quick decision in free agency this offseason, signing a four-year contract with the Los Angeles Lakers, but the four-time MVP still considered other options.

-James revealed in a recent sitdown interview with ESPN’s Rachel Nichols that he contemplated joining the Philadelphia 76ers or the Houston Rockets before ultimately landing with the Lakers.
+James revealed in a recent interview with ESPN’s Rachel Nichols that he contemplated joining the Philadelphia 76ers or the Houston Rockets before ultimately landing with the Lakers.

 “I definitely thought long and hard about the possibilities of lining up alongside Ben (Simmons) and (Joel) Embiid (in Philadelphia), or lining up alongside (James) Harden and Chris (Paul) (in Houston),” James said.
 “I just felt like at this point in my career, the ultimate for me — just like when I went to Miami, everyone kind of looks at me joining a superteam, but if people look at it, I think Miami was (47-35) the year before I joined that team and you can look at the Lakers’ record — so I like the challenge of being able to help a team get to someplace they haven’t been in quite a while.”